nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 - Ensure that the packages `locales` and `software-properties-common` are present

-  `sudo apt-get install locales software-properties-common`
+  `sudo apt install locales software-properties-common`

 - Set the operating system locale.